 For example, maybe the narcissist accuses the person of being “dramatic” and “crazy” when she is hurt and angry because the partner humiliated her in front of her boss.
 The narcissist denies his part in the conflict and continues to point the finger at the person, accusing her of being someone she is not.
 Uncovering these distortions and manipulations assists a person in escaping the emotional trap a narcissist sets.

-A covert narcissist commonly uses five emotional manipulation tactics which include playing the victim, deflecting accountability, projecting blame, inflicting guilt, and acting passive-aggressively.
+A covert narcissist commonly uses five emotional manipulation tactics which include the following.

 Playing the victim occurs when a partner attempts to dodge accountability by garnering sympathy and re-directing the focus.
 If a partner attempts to escape a confrontation by painting himself or herself as the victim in the scenario, he or she is probably playing the victim.